A WITNESS IN PURGATORY

 of Harvard University with a degree in Computer Science, he worked in Silicon Valley for a number of years in investment banking

 He is a documentary

 photographer known for his portraits of people living along the edges of society.
 His photography shares perspective with

 the work of Dorothea Lange, Richard Avedon, Diane Arbus and Sebastião Salgado.

 to the city's own estimates, there are five to eight homeless persons for every available shelter bed.
 The lack of shelter

 availability in Los Angeles is exacerbated by the high percentage of shelters which charge fees.
 Nationally about 1.7 million

 children and teens are homeless...and the numbers are growing.
 The numbers of homeless families has totally outstripped all

 - Robert Hayes -

-in kentucky or his left forward play in high school in gainesville.
-We talk about his leaving high school early; never returning,
+or his left forward play in high school in gainesville.
+We talk about his leaving high school early; never returning, though

 (#4 Left) His name is Chance.
 I return from another direction and I'm stared